 Coronavirus (COVID-19) can make anyone seriously ill.
 But for some people, the risk is higher.

-People most at risk of getting seriously ill from coronavirus are known as clinically extremely vulnerable.
+People most at risk of getting seriously ill are known as clinically extremely vulnerable.

 - you've had an organ transplant

 - you're having chemotherapy or antibody treatment for cancer, including immunotherapy

 - you're having an intense course of radiotherapy (radical radiotherapy) for lung cancer

 - you're having targeted cancer treatments that can affect the immune system (such as protein kinase inhibitors or PARP inhibitors)

 - you have blood or bone marrow cancer (such as leukaemia, lymphoma or myeloma)

 - you've had a bone marrow or stem cell transplant in the past 6 months, or are still taking immunosuppressant medicine

 - you've been told by a doctor you have a severe lung condition (such as cystic fibrosis, severe asthma or severe COPD)